 Just like WordPress posts you can also set a featured image.
 (How this displays is down to your theme)

-You can manage and edit wiki categories from Wiki –> Wiki Categories
+Wiki categories are very similar to post categories.
+You can manage and edit wiki categories from Wiki > Wiki Categories.

 Just like all the other sections so far these should be real familiar to you (They exist in normal posts).